MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - Ledger calendar

     The ledger calendar contains the ledger-specific settings for the periods within the fiscal year for each ledger assigned to the fiscal calendar.
 Within Dynamics 365 Finance, the same period can be open for one ledger and on hold for another ledger.
 These controls allow you to manage the entire period, specific modules, or the users that can post to the period and module.

+### Financial reporting

+Financial reporting involves the preparation and presentation of an organization's financial information, including income statements, balance sheets, and cash flow statements, typically following accounting standards and regulatory requirements.

 ### Financial tags